TeamUlysses/ulx4/README.md

 #### Development Dependencies (Not Included) ####

-In order to make changes to ULX's codebase, perform tests, or generate documentation, you'll need the following dependencies:
+ULX's codebase and documentation were built using the following tools.
+You do not need these dependencies installed for ULX to function.

 [MoonScript](http://moonscript.org) - A programmer friendly language that compiles to Lua.
 MoonScript was chosen for ULX in order to minimize typing, increase clarity of intent, and because it remains compatible with Garry's modified version of Lua 5.1.